BerkerYuceer/bslider/README.md

 bslider
 =======

-Be Slider is a quick & easy to set up image slider, based on html markup and jquery..
+Be Slider is a quick & easy to set up image slider, based on HTML markup and jQuery 1.9.1 & jQueryUI 1.9.2

     /*
     * Copyright (c) 2013 BERKER YUCEER